vaidashi/career-development-curriculum/module_four/pd_kickoff.md

 * What kind of support could you use from your peer group to help you move past these barriers?
 Be prepared to share this information in your group DTR.

+## Preparing for your Job Search

 ## Jobtrack Set-Up
-As a class, we'll watch this [video](https://drive.google.com/file/d/14SPY5CbL5hQj7JDxGrAnCMSkIgmLG78n/view?ts=5a09de11) on how to set up and utilize Jobtrack.io in your job search.
+As a class, we'll watch this [video](https://drive.google.com/a/jobtrack.io/file/d/14SPY5CbL5hQj7JDxGrAnCMSkIgmLG78n/view?usp=sharing) on how to set up and utilize Jobtrack.io in your job search.

+**You Do:** After watching the video, take 5 minutes to set up your jobtrack account and update it with current information.

 ## Strategies & Tools
 ### Outreach